Transfusion reaction - hemolyticBlood transfusion reaction

 There are also other factors to identify blood cells, in addition to ABO and Rh.

-Symptoms of a hemolytic transfusion reaction usually appear during or right after the transfusion.
+Symptoms of a hemolytic transfusion reaction most often appear during or right after the transfusion.
 Sometimes, they may develop after several days (delayed reaction).

 Exams and Tests